An objective function for order preserving hierarchical clustering: Properties of

 In the above example, the dissimilarity $s_d$ and the order relation $\omega$ are, in a sense, competing: the dissimilarity wants to place similar elements together, in spite of them being in different generations, and the order relation tries to keep the generations apart.
 In the field of operations research, this is termed a \emph{bi-objective optimisation problem}, having two distinct objectives where ideally both shall be optimised for.
 Multi-objective optimisation is a thoroughly studied area of research, and several methods exists to approach this class of problems.
 See, for example, the survey by \citet{MarlerArora2004} for an overview.

-The material presented in this section are known results and ideas within multiobjective optimisation, and the authors make no claim to originality in the below exposition.
-However, we choose to present the concepts for the sake of completeness, and also to show how order preserving hierarchical clustering can be addressed as a bi-objective optimisation problem.
+The material presented in this section are known results within multiobjective optimisation.
+We still choose to write it out, for the sake of completeness and also because it reveals an efficient approach to explore different optimal solutions.

 We have chosen to focus on \emph{Pareto optimality} \citep{Zadeh1963} in the context of bi-objective maximisation.
 In order to do that, for an ordered similarity space $(X,s,\omega)$, we decompose $\val_f$ into its sum components $\val_{s_d}$ and $\val_g$: \begin{definition} Let $(X,s,\omega)$ be an ordered similarity space.
 For trees $T,T' \in \btrees{X}$ we say that $T$ is \deft{Pareto dominated} by $T'$ if \begin{description} \item[$1.$] $\val_\theta(T') \ge \val_\theta(T)$ for $\theta \in \{s_d,g\}$, and \item[$2.$] for at least one objective $\val_\theta$ we have $\val_\theta(T') > \val_\theta(T)$. \end{description} A solution is \deft{Pareto optimal} if there are no solutions dominating it, and the family of all Pareto optimal solutions is referred to as the \deft{Pareto front}. \end{definition} Thus, a Pareto optimal solution has the property that for any other candidate solution, at least one objective will deteriorate.
 An illustration of the Pareto front is given in Figure~\ref{fig:pareto-front}.